TrellixVulnTeam/Projects_BO36/README.md

 # Projects

-Repository to showcase all projects or assignments I have worked on over the course of my degree.
+Repository to showcase some projects or assignments I have worked on over the course of my degree.